A guide to Importing Electronic Gadgets and Equipment Into Australia

-As technology continues to develop and facilitate our daily lives, electonic gadgets and equipment have become a necessity.
-Did you know that the average turnover of electonic goods amounts to nearly US$20.6 billion annually?
+As technology continues to develop and facilitate our daily lives, electronic gadgets and equipment have become a necessity.
+Did you know that the average turnover of electronic goods amounts to nearly US$20.6 billion annually?

-You can also find another helpful guide from the Australian Department of Border Protection has a number of very thorough guides on their website.
-You can also find from the Department of Agriculture on areas you’ll need to consider when you’re importing.
+The Australian Department of Border Protection has details of these rules for gadgets and electrical imports on their website.
+You can also find helpful information from the Department of Agriculture on areas you’ll need to consider when you’re importing.
+You will need to understand these rules and make sure you follow them.

 There are a growing number of marketplaces to source for electronic goods.
 Remember to carry out some market research and get an idea of the goods, price range, brand, quality, and other factors your potential customers may want.
 Use this insight to help you source for items.